CoolkidSenpai05/CloudComputingProject/SocialEcho/README.md

 Before running the application, make sure you have the following installed:

 - Node.js
-- MongoDB or MongoDB Atlas account
+- MongoDB, MongoDB Atlas, or Azure Cosmos DB account

 ### Installation